KamilaBorowska/old-xfix.github.io/_posts/2013-01-20-helpful-error-messages.md

     Undeclared routine:
         binary_search used at lines 2, 8, 9.
 Did you mean '&binary-search'?

 Now you know what's wrong and you can easily fix it.
+Unlike let's say, Jekyll that I use for my blog.
+Not only it doesn't work on my PC for some reason, but also [refused to highlight my code] (it gave some sort of XML error (it simply said "REXML could not parse this XML/HTML").
+I gave up and put it on Gist.
+This is annoying.

+[refused to highlight my code]: https://github.com/GlitchMr/glitchmr.github.com/commits/master/_posts/2013-01-20-helpful-error-messages.md "GitHub: GlitchMr/glitchmr.github.com (history for this post)"